 Mount Rinjani is a very active volcano, There was a spate of activity from 1994 to 1995 which resulted in the further growth of the crater cone Gunung Baru since renamed Gunung Barujari (Finger Mountain).
 On 27 April 2009 Gunung Barujari became active again with that activity continuing through to May 2009.
 The summit ascent routes were closed at that time as the eruptions intensified with plumes of smoke and ash as high as 8,000 m.

-In the middle and at the bottom of the mountain is a fairly heavily forested with typical tropical species, Lombok is in the East of Wallace Line and some bird species with Australasian affinities are apparent.
-These include honey eaters, cockatoos and green hanging parrots, in addition to species whose heartland is to the West including tits, weavers and tailor-birds.
+In the middle and at the bottom of the mountain is fairly heavily forested with typical tropical species, Lombok is in the East of Wallace Line and some bird species with Australasian affinities are apparent.
+These include honey eaters, cockatoos, and green hanging parrots, in addition to species whose heartland is to the West including tits, weavers, and tailor-birds.
 Above the tree line though the slopes are barren and rugged scree slopes and volcanic rock.
-The views of the crater lake are quite breath-taking from the caldera rim, as is the sunrise.
-From the absolute peak you can see Bali to the west and Sumbawa to the east.
+The views of the crater lake are quite breathtaking from the caldera rim, as is the sunrise.
+From the absolute peak, you can see Bali to the west and Sumbawa to the east.